eficode-academy/terraform-fundamentals/01-terraform basic commands.md

 It typically includes server setup, networking, and security settings.

-In this case, we will only be deploying the frontend of the Flask app.
+In this exercise, we will only be deploying the frontend of the Flask app.

 ## Step-by-Step Instructions